dhis2/dhis2-docs/src/sysadmin/installation.md

 To set up LDAP authentication you need to configure the LDAP server URL, a manager user and an LDAP search base and search filter.
-This configuration should be done in the main DHIS 2 configuration file (dhis.conf).
+This configuration should be done in the DHIS 2 configuration file `dhis.conf`.
 LDAP users, or entries, are identified by distinguished names (DN from now on).
 An example configuration looks like this:

 ```properties
 # LDAP server URL